 Modules previously intended for ISS will be incorporated into new station.Source: TASS

-According to industry sources, Russia may begin work on its own space station in 2017.
+According to industry sources, Russia may begin work on the creation of its own space station in 2017.
 It will have to give up developing the Russian segment of the International Space Station (ISS) but will fulfil all its obligations to the other participants in the program to 2020.
-Some of the modules that were previously intended for the ISS may be incorporated into the new station.
+It is proposed that some of the modules that were previously intended for the ISS will be incorporated into the new station.

-A source close to the administration of the Central Research Institute of Machine Engineering (the space industry’s leading research facility) said that creating a Russian high-latitude orbital station is one of the key provisions in a manned space program for the period up to 2050, which is being drafted by a joint group of experts from Russia’s space agency Roscosmos and associated research institutes.
-The Russian station may be deployed between 2017 and 2019.
+A source close to the administration of the Central Research Institute of Machine Engineering (the space industry’s leading research facility) said that creating a Russian high-latitude orbital station is one of the key provisions in a manned space program for the period up to 2050, which is being drafted by a joint group of experts from Russia’s space agency Roskosmos and associated research institutes.
+The Russian station is proposed to be deployed between 2017 and 2019.

 “The initial configuration will be developed on the basis of the multi-purpose laboratory and nodes of the OKA-T spacecraft,” the source said, citing the group’s proposals.
 “The operation of the station will be ensured by Soyuz-MS and Progress-MS spacecraft, whereas in 2020-2024 it may be possible to test the energy and the node module used in the lunar program.”

 What will happen to the ISS?